byzer-org/byzer-lang/docs/en/mlsql-script-support.md

 ''';

--- load script as a table, every thing in mlsql should be table which -- can be process more convenient. load script.`echoFun` as scriptTable;
+-- load script as a table, every thing in mlsql should be table which -- can be processed more conveniently. load script.`echoFun` as scriptTable;

 -- register `apply` as UDF named `echoFun` register ScriptUDF.`scriptTable` as echoFun options
 -- specify which script you choose and lang="python"
--- As we know python is not strongly typed language, but -- we should manually spcify the return type.
+-- As we know python is not strongly typed language, so -- we should manually spcify the return type.
 -- map(string,string) means a map with key is string type,value also is string type.
 -- array(string) means a array with string type element.